Mariamajib/spring_2023_vail-Mariamajib/Day_03/README.md

 * Rectified linear activation function (RELU) allows models to learn faster and perform better which prevents "vanishing gradients problems".

-* ReLU activation function is linear in the positive dimension, but zero in the negative dimension.
+* RELU activation function is linear in the positive dimension, but zero in the negative dimension.

 * Forward pass is used for prediction and generating loss for backpropogation.